-Moreover, the current and proposed federal overtime regulations allow for employees to be designated as exempt from overtime pay only if their job duties fall into one of the exemptions.
+Moreover, the current and upcoming federal overtime regulations allow for employees to be designated as exempt from overtime pay only if their job duties fall into one of the exemptions.
 Both small and large operators have been sued based on allegations that their employees were improperly designated as exempt from overtime pay.

 Therefore, storage operators are strongly urged to review the OVERTIME MEMO to better understand the exemptions from overtime pay and to determine whether their employees are accurately designated as exempt from overtime pay.
 If the employee’s job duties do not fall into one of the exemptions, federal law requires that the employer pay the employee overtime for any hours worked in excess of 40 hours per workweek.
 The memo also discusses the proposed change to the minimum required salary and tips to prepare for the change.

 Storage operators must keep in mind that federal law sets minimum requirements for employers.
 State and local employment laws often impose stricter requirements that employers must meet.

 Second, the Equal Employment Opportunity Commission (EEOC) is requiring employers with 100 or more employees to provide additional compensation data by September 30, 2019.